rohitsachdeva27/NOTES-FOR-HTML-CSS-JS-ANGULAR/README.md

 # HTML

 1. what is HTML ?
-# HTML stands for Hyper Text Markup Language. it is a standard language for creating web pages. \n
+# HTML stands for Hyper Text Markup Language. it is a standard language for creating web pages.
 # mark up language is a language which uses tags to define something.

 2. what are tags ?